scribs97/hello-world/README.md

 My name is scribe anologous to scrolls.
 What I scribe about is electronics.
-Computer systems and the like.
+Computer Systems and the like.

 The changes that I have made:
 is to delete the initial this is just another repository.